 If you are in need of economic, food, or housing support, you can find help at the Basic Needs Center.
-You may be eligible for money to buy groceries via Calfresh or the Food Assistance Program.
+You may be eligible for money to buy groceries via Calfresh.
 If you are in need of food immediately, please contact the UC Berkeley Food Pantry.
 More information on resources can be found here.